lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 indicators will start with ``__zc_der_``.
 As an example, ``__zc_z1`` and ``__zc_der_z1`` are the names of the event indicator ``z1`` with its derivative ``der_z1``.

-If the number of event indicators functions is equal to the ``numberOfEventIndicators`` attribute, then only ``__zc_`` and ``__zc_der_`` need to be used by QSS.
+If the number of event indicators is equal to the ``numberOfEventIndicators`` attribute, then only ``__zc_`` and ``__zc_der_`` need to be used by QSS.
 If the number of event indicators does not match, the FMU needs to be rejected with an error message.